-With proposed development of the recreation reserve, Coal Creek facilities, ovals and halls at the secondary college, and the showground/ recreation precinct, it is important to connect all areas across town with high quality walking, cycling paths.
+With proposed development of the recreation reserve, Coal Creek facilities, ovals and halls at the Secondary College, and the showground/ recreation precinct, it is important to connect all areas across town with high quality walking, cycling paths.
 Walking and cycling paths should also connect all residential areas to these sport and recreation facilities.
-Details of open space, walking and cycling paths are included in a separate chapter of this document.
+Details of open space, walking and cycling paths are included in the Open space, streets parks and playground chapter of this document.